 2. To Optimize Muscle Growth

 A lot of us head to the gym to walk out looking “buff” one day.
 Longer rest periods will help you achieve that look.
-Research indicates that rest periods between sets lead to greater muscle growth during resistance
+Research indicates that rest periods between sets lead to greater muscle growth during resistance and strength training.

 This muscle hypertrophy (growth) is higher with longer rest periods than shorter rest periods.
 One study showed that it increased the “thickness” of the elbow flexors, triceps brachii, and quadriceps femoris.
 So, take longer rests because it’s helping you get those “gains” easily.3 4